-The Company operates in a traditional industry.
-It is in a mature stage that is profitable with a sound financial structure.
+The Company operates in a traditional industry and is currently at its mature stage of business life cycle, with a relatively well established financial structure and fairly consistent earnings year-over-year.
 In addition to complying with the Company Act and the Company's Articles of Association, the dividend distribution will be determined based on the Company's capital planning and operating results.
 However, the principle of dividend stability and balance is adopted in principle.
 Before the annual shareholders' meeting, the board of directors formulates the method of surplus distribution based on the financial situation, and at least 50% of the surplus is distributed as shareholders' dividends.
 The cash dividend ratio is not less than 30% of the total dividend.
 However, the Company shall not distribute dividends if there is no surplus earning.

-According to the Company Act, the Company needs to set aside amount to legal reserve unless where such legal reserve amounts to the total authorized capital.
+According to the Company Act, the Company needs to set aside amount to legal reserve unless where such legal reserve amounts to the total paid-in capital.
 The legal reserve can be used to make good the deficit of the Company.
 When the Company incurs no loss, it may distribute the portion of legal serve which exceeds 25% of the paid-in capital by issuing new shares or by cash in proportion to the number of shares being held by each of the shareholders.